pagi111/Outward_ExcelImportTool/README.md

 	- on: AutoGenerateAttackData is set to true in XML
 	- off: AutoGenerateAttackData is set to false in XML and AttackData is taken from the Excel file (each weapon type has it's own attacks pattern)
 - small visual changes

+v.0.5:
+- changed Project, Solution and some classes names